 Since the early 1940s, applying liquid termiticides has been a popular form of termite control.
 This treatment has been meant to create a barrier between termites in the ground and the buildings they might otherwise infest.
 The liquid termiticide should be applied evenly, as patches of soil that have not been treated will be vulnerable to termite infestation and will create entryways for the termites to reach buildings.
-When applied properly, liquid termiticides will effectively kill or repel termites.
+When applied properly, liquid termiticides will effectively exterminate termites.